-Introduction to our new ask a therapist column with Boulder Weekly: “Dear Michele”
+Introduction to our new column with Boulder Weekly: “Ask A Therapist”

-Introduction to our new ask a therapist column with Boulder Weekly: "Dear Michele"
+Introduction to our new column with Boulder Weekly: "Ask a Therapist."

-This column aims to bring mental health conversations to the forefront, offering insights, advice, and support to our Boulder community.
-Our goal is to replace shame with curiosity, encouraging both critical thinking and intentional emotional awareness around shared life challenges.
-We aim to explore a diverse range of topics, fostering empathy and connection—essential pillars of mental health.
+Why?
+This column aims to bring emotional conversations to the forefront, offering insights, advice, and support to our Boulder community.
+Our goal is to replace shame with curiosity, isolation with connection, and judgment with empathy around our shared life challenges.
+In this age of digitized AI wellness, we will answer real questions from real people with real answers from real people.

-To maintain privacy, all questions will be anonymized, and identifying details will be changed.
-If you have a question you’d like answered, you can submit it via email to [email protected] – or fill out our doc form.
-Please include your age range and any relevant context, but note that personally identifying information is not strictly protected as confidential through this platform.
+Where and How?
+To maintain privacy in our published responses, we anonymize all questions and alter identifying information.
+If you have a question you’d like answered, you can submit it via email to [email protected], or fill out our form through the Boulder Weekly website.
+Please include your age range and any relevant context, but note that personally identifying information is not strictly confidential through this platform.

 Remember, taking care of your mental health is just as important as maintaining your physical health.
 By opening up these conversations, we’re taking a step towards destigmatizing mental health issues and creating a more supportive, understanding community.